Javaabu/mobile-verification/docs/enabling-features/how-update-mobile-number.md

 ---
-title: How to Login with Mobile Number
+title: How to Update with Mobile Number
 sidebar_position: 1.9
 ---